The age-verification questions for the first Leisure Suit Larry, released in 1987, include:

 Primal Rage, though some came from the game's toyline, heroic gorilla leading a group of animals, which includes a deinonychus, against an evil group led by an evil Tyrannosaurus rex?
 Sounds a lot like Beast Wars.

 In Devil Survivor, characters communicate by using Nintendo DS lookalikes that can send and receive mail.
-One generation of video game platforms later, we have the Nintendo 3DS and its SwapNote feature.
+One generation of video game platforms later, the Nintendo 3DS introduced the SwapNote feature...and then this became a "Funny Aneurysm" Moment instead when SwapNote's online message exchange feature was wiped due to child safety concerns.

 In Record Of Agarest War 2, players can opt to marry the third generation protagonist to Fiona who's voiced by Kana Asumi.
-Cue a few years later and said seiyuu is now a married woman.
+Cue a few years later and said voice actress is now a married woman.

 The 2006 arcade racing game Fast And The Furious: Drift features a Ford GT and a '67 Mustang Fastback among the cars.
 It also allows you to customize those cars with various "ricer" modifications, including neon lights.
 Five years later came the release of Fast Five which features among its cars a Ford GT40, the inspiration for the GT and a contemporary of the Mustang Fastback.
 When Hobbs finds the car has been outfitted with an aftermarket stereo system, he criticizes it saying "might as well put neons on it."